GiraffeKey/kadis/README.md

 # kadis

-Peer-to-peer, DHT-based data store with a Redis-like API.
+Peer-to-peer, DHT-based data store in Rust with a Redis-like API.
 Built on LibP2P and Kademlia.